 KS4 Maths Intent for The Sullivan Centre

 At The Sullivan Centre, our intent for KS4 Maths is to provide a challenging and engaging curriculum that prepares our students for success in their GCSE or Entry Level Maths qualifications.
-The curriculum follows the White Rose Hub Maths scheme and the examination board is Pearson for GCSE Maths and Statistics.
+The examination board is Pearson for GCSE Maths and Statistics.

 We recognise that our students may have faced significant challenges in their education so far and we aim to provide them with the support and guidance they need to achieve their full potential.